Joe’s Blog: A bowling ball of low pressure (THU-12/21)

 This is going to be our issue on Christmas Eve and Christmas Day.

-So when that happens, we get a situation where the storm sort of meanders around the region.
-For example the EURO model overnight shows an upper level storm in SE NE on Sunday night…and only moves it towards St Louis by Wednesday night.
-48 hours to go about 300-400 miles…that is slow for December.
+So, when that happens, we get a situation where the storm sort of meanders around the region.
+For example, the EURO model overnight shows an upper level storm in SE NE on Sunday night, and only moves it toward St. Louis by Wednesday night.
+Forty-eight hours to go, about 300-400 miles… that is slow for December.

 In all honesty both solutions are possible and it’s the reason I’ve been cautioning you on the air about the potential for a colder outcome on Monday.